Topology of Lagrangian fibrations and Hodge theory of hyper-K\"ahler manifolds: Perverse filtrations

 For simplicity, we assume from now on the condition

 The decomposition (\ref{decomp}) then implies that the perverse number $^\mathfrak{p}h^{i,j}(X)$ is nontrivial only if

 Moreover, there are symmetries

-obtained from the relative hard Lefschetz theorem associated with the map $\pi: X\to Y$ and the hard Lefschetz theorem of the base variety $Y$.
+obtained from the hard Lefschetz theorems for perverse cohomology groups associated with the map $\pi: X\to Y$.

 Hence, under the condition (\ref{dim_condition}), the perverse numbers behave like the Hodge numbers of a compact K\"ahler manifold of dimension~$2r$.\footnote{However, the symmetry ${^\mathfrak{p}h}^{i,j}(X)= {^\mathfrak{p}h}^{j,i}(X)$ does not hold in general even under the condition (\ref{dim_condition}).
-A counterexample is given by the projection $\pi: C \times \BP^1 \to \BP^1$ with $C$ a higher genus curve.}
+A counterexample is given by the projection $\pi: C \times \BP^1 \to \BP^1$ with $C$ a higher genus curve.
+On the other hand, the symmetry $h^{i,j}(X)=h^{2r-i,j}(X)$, which is satisfied by the perverse numbers, does not hold for a general compact K\"ahler manifold of dimension $2r$.}